Current Client? Get 2026 Plan Help Here

 Coverage for High-Cost Specialty Medications

-Specialty medications—often used to treat complex conditions like cancer, multiple sclerosis, or rheumatoid arthritis—can be extremely expensive.
+Specialty medications—often used to treat complex conditions like cancer, multiple sclerosis, or rheumatoid arthritis—can be expensive.
 Coverage for these medications depends on several factors:

 • If administered by a healthcare provider, they may be covered under Part B.